Hedge funds eye windfall from Commerzbank bond swap

-LONDON, Feb 23 Commerzbank AG's plan to swap debt into shares could be about to hand hedge funds one of their biggest windfalls of the year, after the German bank offered to buy back a slew of bonds at a far higher price than some managers paid for them.
+LONDON Commerzbank AG's (CBKG.DE) plan to swap debt into shares could be about to hand hedge funds one of their biggest windfalls of the year, after the German bank offered to buy back a slew of bonds at a far higher price than some managers paid for them.

-Commerzbank said on Thursday it is offering to swap previously unloved subordinated debt and lower-ranking securities into shares, in an effort to boost its capital by 1 billion euros ($1.3 billion) ahead of the European Banking Authority's deadline requiring banks hold core capital of 9 percent.
+Commerzbank said on Thursday it is offering to swap previously unloved subordinated debt and lower-ranking securities into shares, in an effort to boost its capital by 1 billion euros (849 million pounds) ahead of the European Banking Authority's deadline requiring banks hold core capital of 9 percent.

 Hedge funds have exploited that rush by snapping up the bonds in the secondary market, according to several funds playing the strategy.